fbpx

 2) final evaluation: elaboration of materials and observations from Module III.

-This will be composed by: the presentation of the group works (percentage of the overall grade = 35%) + the submission of an individual short paper (percentage of the overall grade = 20%).
+This will be composed of: the presentation of the group works (percentage of the overall grade = 35%) + the submission of an individual short paper (percentage of the overall grade = 20%).

-In addition, a 15% of the overall grade will be attributed according to these criteria: class attendance, participation and interaction, submission of the required assignments.
+In addition, 15% of the overall grade will be attributed according to these criteria: class attendance, participation and interaction, and submission of the required assignments.

 Bibliography: a selection